cheran-senthil/TLE/heroku-docker.md

 # How to push docker-image and deploy on Heroku
 ## Reason to do it
-Deploying docker image via Heroku is a faster method and requires less effort in deploying the whole project on Heroku.
+Deploying docker image via Heroku is a faster method than deploying the whole project on Heroku and requires less effort.

-## Prerequisites
+## Prior Knowledge
-- Already know how to deploy the bot on Discord.
+- Deploy the bot on Discord.

 ## Create Environment file
-- Create a file `.env` from `environment.template` file.
+- Create a copy of file `environment.template` and name it `.env` file.
+- Replace `xxxxxxxxx.xxxxxxxxx` with your credentials.

 ## Build Docker Image
-Follow the steps written in `Docker.md` file or use the alternative method.
+Follow the steps written in `Docker.md` file or use the alternative method listed below.
 ```bash
 docker-compose up --build -d
 ```

-Now check if your docker image is working or not.
-To check the logs, do:
+To check if your docker image is running or not:
 ```bash
 docker-compose logs -f
 ```
+this will print the log
 press `Ctrl+C` to get out of it

-Do, docker ps or docker images to get the name of docker image.
+run `docker ps` or docker images to get the name of docker image which will look like this.
 ```
 CONTAINER ID   IMAGE                   COMMAND   CREATED   STATUS    PORTS     NAMES
 123123         <docker-image name_1>              latest                    <docker-image name>